December 12, 2023

 What we'll cover:

-Some parents can’t wait to see their kids off to college.
+Some parents can’t wait to see their kids leave home and fly the nest.
 Then there are those who may find themselves struggling to cope with their absence.
 Perhaps you fall somewhere between the two camps.
-Either way, take pride: your kids are finally living independently.
-For the most part.
+Either way, take pride: Your kids are finally living independently.

 Once the kids are out of your home, the house may not be the only thing that suddenly seems less crowded.
 You may find more room in your monthly budget, too.
 That means it’s a good time to revisit your numbers and think about reallocating more money to your savings accounts.

 Here are five savings tips for empty nesters who are getting ready to say goodbye to their kids but aren’t quite ready to say hello to retirement just yet.

 1. Max out retirement contributions.
-If saving for retirement has taken a backseat while you were raising kids, it’s time to ramp those contributions to your 401(k) and IRAs back up.
+If saving for retirement has taken a backseat while you were raising kids, it may be time to ramp those contributions to your 401(k) and IRAs back up.